PangHong/Random-Forest-Plugin/docs/RandomForestTrainer-sparksink.md

 Use Case
 --------
-This sink can be used when you have a sample data and you want to use it to build a Decision Tree Regression model.
+This sink can be used when you have a sample data and you want to use it to build a Random Forest Regression model.

 Properties
 ----------